oeggy03/tp/docs/DeveloperGuide.md

 For tag keyword errors, the message will read `Invalid tag keyword!
 Please enter a valid tag keyword.
 The tag keyword cannot be empty and must be alphanumeric without spaces`.

+### Relaxed Constraints for `find c` Commands

+Currently, the `find c` command only allows alphabetic keywords for company name keywords.
+We would like to relax this constraint to allow alphanumeric characters and some punctuations like & , . - to match the restrictions for company name.
+This will be a simple enhancement to the existing code, as we only need to change the regex used to validate the company name keywords.

 ### Improved Viewing Messages for the display section of the Ui, for `delete c` and `delete p` commands

 Currently, for the `delete` commands, if you delete the company/person currently being displayed in the large display box,